Jaumeavinyo/Jaumeavinyo.github.io/README.md

 ### Mercury Engine
 “Mercury Engine” is a c++ programmed game engine using OpenGL and ImGui.

+Click on the image to access the video
 [![Watch the video](/images/mercuryengine.png)](https://www.youtube.com/watch?v=qAw3V35vyvA)

 [Visit the GitHub Page here](https://github.com/knela96/Mercury-Engine)